xboudsady/mad-min/readme.md

 ### Dashboard
 * Top level navigation, along with sidebar navigation.
 Reize to siebar navigation when screen is smaller.
+* Added Counter to Cards, and preloader function

 ### Posts